Roboy/Xylophone-Recording/docs/RoboyXylophoneRecording/Communication.rst

 Current State
 -------------

-Sofar there are three ways of communication/output via ROSBridge, MidiRecording and via MidiBridge.
+So far, there are three ways of communication/output via ROSBridge, MidiRecording and via MidiBridge.

-The ROS Messages are pretty basic sofar and can be extended if needed.
+The ROS Messages are pretty basic and can be extended if needed.
 We didn't extend the ROS approach as the Jack2 approach seems to have a better performance as Jack2 is based on UDP packets and not on TCP packets like ROS with the Unity ROSBridge.

 Jack2 could probably be integrated more tightly on a library level in Unity and not just on a programm level which uses the Midi Data coming from the MidiBridge as Input.